-The reasons why families participate in SOS family strengthening include economic hardship, death of one or both parents and instable relationships of the parents.
+The reasons why families participate in SOS family strengthening programme include: economic hardship, death of one or both parents and instable relationship of the parents.

 SOS Children’s Villages works to help families stay together through more than 550 family strengthening programmes.
 All around the world, we take direct action to strengthen families and communities so they can adequately care for their children.